 Pulsar provides a great degree of flexibility for customizing your replication strategy.
 You can set up different replication patterns to serve your replication strategy for an application between multiple data centers.

 Active-active replication is a variation of full-mesh replication, with only two data centers.
-Producers can run at any data center to produce messages, and consumers can consume all messages from all data centers.
+Producers are able to run at any data center to produce messages, and consumers can consume all messages from all data centers.

 For how to use active-active replication to migrate data between clusters, refer to here.